medic/medic-docs/development/releasing.md

 6. Commit and push the above changes.
 7. Release a beta for the new version by tagging the release branch, ie: `git tag <version>-beta.<beta-number> && git push --tags`
 8. Wait for the build to succeed then notify developers, testers, and product managers to begin release testing.
 Until release testing passes, fix the issues in `master`, and go back to step 4.
 9. Create a release in GitHub so it shows up under the [Releases tab](https://github.com/medic/medic-webapp/releases) with the naming convention `<major>.<minor>.<patch>`.
 This will create the git tag automatically.
 Copy the entry from the changes log as the release description.
-Also create a tag in medic-api and medic-sentinel with the same tag name.
 10. Confirm the release build completes successfully and the new release is available on the correct [market](https://staging.dev.medicmobile.org).
 11. Copy the changelog for the release from the release branch into `master`
 12. Let the product manager (Sharon) know to announce the release.